Pimples and blackheads

 Q. How can you prevent pimples from coming up?
 Is there some cream that helps pimples from appearing?

 A. Pimples are sparked by your hormones.
 So, the problem is basically internal.
 It is a combination of your oil glands producing excess oil, skin layers exfoliating too slowly, normal skin bacteria multiplying, dirt and grime.
 Pimple creams can help dry zits out on the surface and exfoliate your skin to reduce pore clogging.
 You should try over-the-counter skincare and pimple creams like Ten-O-Six, Clean & Clear, Clearasil and Young Solution.
 Natural remedies include Tea Tree Oil, lavender essential oil and witch hazel.

 Q. I have miniature pimples on my forehead.
 I don't really know what they are.
 They're not red but are noticeable.
 I use cleanser, toner and moisturiser daily and use a scrub on my face about twice a week.
 What can I do to get rid of them?
 Also, is there anything I can do to make freckles lighter?

 A. These bumps under the skin could be a reaction to an ingredient in a skincare product you are using or a food allergy.
 They could also be from over-cleaning or over-exfoliating your face.
 Use a scrub only once a week and find a gentle one.
 Sometimes, using products with too many different active ingredients can cause a reaction like this.
 Stick with products from the same skincare range and just use the basic stuff.
 You can fade freckles with whitening creams try Clinique or H20 products.

 Dolly HQ Blog

-DOLLY Ambassador Samantha shares her top tips for keeping the fun rolling all su...
+DOLLY Ambassador Samantha shares her best back-to-school tips and tricks.